What is the Hygraph App Framework and what can it do?

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection for all users.
-For more details, visit the Hygraph Security Features page.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications ensure enhanced security and compliance standards for all users.
+For more details, visit the Secure Features page.
+Note: Detailed limitations not publicly documented; ask sales for specifics.

 You can now extend Hygraph capabilities by building custom applications through our new App Framework.